humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 * Link the JackSink library by adding it to the `AKLibs` list in `AkAudio.Build.cs` (around line 158)
 * Link the Jack library by adding the path to the library with `PublicAdditionalLibraries.Add("C:/Program Files/JACK2/lib/libjack64.lib");` in `AkAudio.Build.cs` (around line 309).
   It might be a good option to add the file `libjack64.lib` to the Wwise SDK folder with the [packaging tool](https://www.audiokinetic.com/library/2022.1.0_7985/?source=SDK&id=effectplugin_tools_packaging.html) and the add the library the same way as the `JackSink` library.
+* Compile the UE4 project (this can take several minutes to complite when doing it the first time)
 * In the Unreal project settings (`Edit/Project Settings ...`)
    - set the main output of the game engine to the Jack sink (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Audio Device Shareset` to `Jack`).
    - set the channel count (e.g. set `Wwise/Windows/Common Settings/Main Output Settings/Number of Channels` to `36`).
 If this is set to 0 the Jack Sink will terminate immediately after its initialisation.